CSCI-3398/ps7/README.md

 1. Make sure you are in the `build` directory.
 Then type these commands.
 Make sure there are no errors after the two `ls` statements and that they just list the contents of the `speech_tools` and `festvox` directories, respectively.

 ```
-cd ..   # this will back you up from build/festival to buils
+cd ..   # this will back you up from build/festival to build
 pwd     # confirm that you are in the build directory
 export ESTDIR="`pwd`/speech_tools"
 export FESTVOXDIR="`pwd`/festvox"